fleschutz/PowerShell/Docs/speak-italian.md

 ## speak-italian.ps1 - Speaks text with an Italian text-to-speech voice

 This script speaks the given text with an Italian text-to-speech (TTS) voice.
+Requires that an Italian TTS voice is installed.

 ## Parameters
 ```powershell